-Ms Reddington just sat there enjoying her cake and tea while she listens to both crafters points of view without speaking but nodding to everything that is being said.
+Ms Reddington just sat there enjoying her cake and tea while she listened to both crafters’ points of view without speaking but nodding to everything that was being said.

-As the argument and analysis were taking place, Mrs Oaks phone rang interrupting the discussion.
-She didn’t want to pick her phone call but Ms Reddington beacon to her to pick the call.
+As the argument and analysis were taking place, Mrs Oaks’s phone rang interrupting the discussion.
+She didn’t want to pick up her phone call but Ms Reddington beacon to her to pick up the call.
 Perhaps this will create a diversion of the topic.

 As soon as Ms Oaks dropped the phone, she became moody.

-Simultaneously, her friends turned to her to ask if all is well?
+Simultaneously, her friends turned to her to ask if all was well.

-No, she answered, how can it be well when my daughter is crying that her goods are being seized at the retailer that she does supply.
+No, she answered, how can it be well when my daughter is crying that her goods are being seized at the retailer that she does supply?
 The retailer just called now to tell her that her recent goods are infringing on someone’s copyright.
-Do you know that we spent a lot to do this recent supply?
+Do you know that we spent a lot on this recent supply?
 I am not going to take this lightly.

 Calm down, let’s see what we can do about it, said Ms Reddington.